MaryJay787/100-days-of-code/r1-log.md

 ### R1D6
 Spent sometime reading Enzyme docs and added some basics test to two of my components.
 I need to find some more jest and enzyme test tutorial videos to watch.

+### R1D7
+Startig to plan out the layout of my app.